We are on two different lanes: Burna Boy talks about competition with Wizkid

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!

-According to him, Wizkid is all about women while he sings about real life scenarios.
+According to him, Wizkid is all about women while he sings about real-life scenarios and then, women.

-Burna Boy however spoke on their similarities which is the fact that they are form the same country and they have love for each other.
+Burna Boy however spoke on their similarities which is the fact that they are from the same country and they have love for each other.

 Watch the video below: